Site finding for renewable energy: solar, wind, EV charging and battery storage

 With the race to net zero on, and the UK targeting half of its power to come from renewable energy sources by 2030, we have seen a steep rise in land acquisition for renewable energies across the board.
 This includes development land for solar, wind, electric vehicle (EV) charging and battery storage.

-In fact many landowners are actively looking to sell for this purpose, so if you’re looking to find land to develop in this way, LandHawk can help.
+In fact many landowners are actively looking to sell or, more often than not, lease their land to renewable energy providers.
+So, if you’re looking to find land to develop in this way, LandHawk can help.

-We’re currently working with several organisations to source the perfect land, so we thought we would share some of our insight on the journey so far.
+We’re currently working with several organisations to source the perfect land for long-term lease options.
+We thought we would share some of the insights gleaned from our journey so far.

 How much land will I need?